 - This account of the professional learning of three groups of New York City educators, from both in-school and out-of-school contexts, reveals how reflective structures can support change—change in the educators' work with children, change in children’s access to literacy strategies, and change in the way the educators think of themselves professionally.

 - In "Conferring with Students: Examining Our Practices," Haeny Yoon, a graduate student at the University of Illinois at Urbana-Champaign, and Lisa Monda-Amaya, director of the University of Illinois Center for Small Urban Schools, write about an inquiry group they have supported (and in which Haeny participated) in which elementary teachers systematically engaged in a study of writing instruction.

 - Read the recent blog post from the Eastern Michigan Writing Project (EMWP) Teacher Researcher Group titled “Local Understandings Can Change the World.”
 In this post, the group discusses how teacher inquiry impacts far more than individual classrooms and school buildings.
 To add your comments, you'll need to first use the “Request to Follow” button found on the group’s homepage.

 - This is the time of year to start thinking about creating a space for a group of teachers with whom you share questions of practice.
-It might be a formal inquiry group or an informal meeting with teachers in your grade around common challenges an dquestions.
-Follow these easy directions on how to register and form a group.
+It might be a formal inquiry group or an informal meeting with teachers in your grade around common challenges and questions.
+Create your own group here.